|

 700

-Limericks & How To Write Them How to write limericks.
-Understand structure,
+Limericks & How To Write Them How to write

-rhythm, rhyme, assonance, consonance, alliteration and
+assonance, consonance, alliteration and other techniques

-the USA, Europe and the UK
+Europe and the UK

 Bonus